 After a few years, Metroteka’s team became frustrated, because their clients could not easily use their calibration data, whether it was on paper or in pdf.
 They knew this data could make measurements more reliable and accurate for their clients.
 They also knew that managing measuring equipment was still not an enjoyable activity for anyone, whether it has been taken care in a lab, by a quality department or guys from maintenance.
 It was always a distraction from the core business, but still important nonetheless.
 Almost like a fly buzzing around and annoying you the whole year around.
 Calibrate this, check that, organize outsourced companies, never forget anything etc.

-There were already many software solutions on the market, but their users were still unhappy, because all of these solutions were (and in 2020. still are) focused only on their databases.
+There were already many software solutions on the market, but their users were still unhappy, because all of these solutions were (and still are) focused only on their databases.
 The real problem was actually the daily flow of equipment-related information between the database, the people in a team and their service providers (calibration labs, maintenance providers etc.).
 Think about it.
 We know that frustrations regarding equipment management come mostly from not getting information when it is needed.
 Or from struggling to get it, either from the database, from colleagues, and in many cases – from outsourced service providers.

 Somewhere in 2013., Metroteka launched a predecessor to LorisQ.
 It was called just Loris, without the Q. Loris allowed Metroteka to communicate data to its own clients much better than its other calibration competitors, but it was a closed system, available only for Metroteka’s clients, and applicable only to calibration activities, which are just one portion of the complete maintenance plan in any company or a lab.
-Nowadays, 7 years after Loris (not LorisQ!) was launched, we are seeing a boom of Loris-like apps from many calibration labs worldwide.
-Unfortunately, they all have the same problem that Loris had 7 years ago.
+Nowadays, years after Loris (not LorisQ!) was launched, we are seeing a boom of Loris-like apps from many calibration labs worldwide.
+Unfortunately, they all have the same problem that Loris had long time ago.
 They promote their own calibration lab, and do not allow the client to organize just any maintenance activity with any outsourced company or simply internally.

 People in labs and quality and maintenance departments needed much more than a database to help them take care of their equipment.
 An app that did not yet exist.
 An app that could exchange data and information between itself and its users, between users in a team, and even, and that is the most crucial point – between a team and outsourced service providers.
 Not just calibration labs.
 In other words, the app should be made first and foremost for the users of measuring equipment, but it also should be open for connection with all their service providers.